iwillspeak/ullage/docs/15-data-layout.md

  * `Bool` -> `i1`
  * `Number` -> `i64`

-String types should be represented as a pair of length, data:
+String types are represented as a pair of length, data:

- * `String` -> `<{u32,[0 x u8]}>`
+ * `String` -> `<{u32,[0 x u8]}>*`

-This would have the value of the string be encoded directly as part of the pair.
-Allocation of a string would use a variable length array to contain a sequence of utf-8 characters.
+The value of the string is encoded directly as part of the pair.
+Allocation of a string uses a variable length array to contain a sequence of utf-8 characters.
 There are a few problems with this:

- * It sounds like a lot of copies of the string data might be needed.
-Especially when values are assigned and returned from multiple levels of call heirachy.
- * The expectation is that strings are rarely modified and we could probably share a single buffer between string instances and use reference counting to control mutable acces.
+ * The expectation is that strings are rarely modified and we could probably share a single buffer between string instances and use reference counting to control mutable access.
  * This needs some knowledge of when a value is 'dropped' to free the correct amount of memory.

- Given these concernes we could lay a string out as:
+ Given these concerns we could lay a string out as:

   * `String` -> `<{u32, u32, [0 x u8]}>*`

 In this representation each string has a pointer to a reference counted backing buffer.
 This should reduce copy-size of each string and means that a string reference would again have a single easily known size.
 We still need to know when the reference should be deallocated however.

-The other thing to think about here is are 32 bit rc and length too big?
-Can we get away with 16 bit numbers for string length?
-For refcount we could always detect the overflow on retain and dupe the value as-needed to maintain correctness.

 ## Garbage Collection